Cantonal Family Affair

 27 December 2020

-Switzerland has more than 2200 municipalities, ranging from very small (less than 20 inhabitants) to large (over 400,000 inhabitants).
+Switzerland has more than 2,200 municipalities, ranging from very small (with fewer than 20 inhabitants) to large (with over 400,000 inhabitants).

-A city with more than six hundred thousand to one million inhabitants is lacking, unlike, for example, in the Netherlands, Denmark, Austria, Belgium or Hungary.
+A city with more than 600,000 to 1 million inhabitants is lacking, unlike, for example, in the Netherlands, Denmark, Austria, Belgium, or Hungary.

-In the French-speaking part of Switzerland, la Romandie, the largest cities are Lausanne and Geneva, followed until recently by La Chaux-de-Fonds (Canton of Neuchâtel).
+In the French-speaking part of Switzerland, la Romandie, the most significant cities are Lausanne and Geneva, followed until recently by La Chaux-de-Fonds (Canton of Neuchâtel).

 However, Neuchâtel will become the canton’s largest city on 1 January 2021.
-The canton’s capital merged with the municipalities of Corcelles-Cormondrèche, Valangin, and Peseux, and the new municipality has 45,000 inhabitants.
+The canton’s capital merged with the municipalities of Corcelles-Cormondrèche, Valangin, and Peseux, resulting in a new municipality with 45,000 inhabitants.

 However, La Chaux-de-Fonds remains the capital of the watchmaking industry (cité horlogère) and has long financed the canton’s administration (so they say).